-Postage, telephone, telegraph and express mail service used by employees while traveling.
+Postage and telephone used by employees while traveling.
 (See Travel and Travel Items.)

-Postage, telephone, telegraph, exchange and express mail service allowed, reimbursed or paid to managers, agents, brokers, solicitors and other producers.
+Postage, shipping, delivery, and telephone allowed, reimbursed or paid to managers, agents, brokers, solicitors and other producers.

 Profits or losses resulting from exchange on remittances to home office by a U.S. branch.
 Such profits or losses shall not be included in expenses.